luguin444/full-stack-challenge/README.md

 $ npm install
 ```

+NB: Use a Node.js version above 18; otherwise, you may encounter issues running the client with Vite

 ## Running the app

 Both client and server apps will need to running for the app to work, e.g.: